 Contact lenses come in various material types, replacement schedules and wear schedules.
 Many wearers find disposable contact lenses and extended wear contacts are the most convenient.

-• Reusable hydrogel and silicone hydrogel soft contact lenses can last up to a year; rigid GP contacts can last even longer if they are properly cared for.
+- Reusable hydrogel and silicone hydrogel soft contact lenses are often replaced biweekly or monthly, although some have shorter or longer replacement schedules.
+RGP lenses can last for a year or longer if they are properly cared for.

 Wear schedules.
 Daily wear contact lenses must be removed before sleep.
-Extended wear contacts can be worn continuously (day and night) for up to a certain number of days, usually seven to 30 days.
+Extended wear contacts can be worn continuously (day and night) for up to a certain number of days, often seven to 30 days, but guidance varies.

 Special contact lenses.
-Special contact lenses include bifocal contact lenses, colored contacts, orthokeratology contact lenses that correct your vision while you sleep, theatrical contact lenses, contact lenses for astigmatism and UV-blocking contacts.
+Special contact lenses include bifocal contact lenses, colored contacts, orthokeratology lenses that correct your vision while you sleep, costume contact lenses, contact lenses for astigmatism and UV-blocking contacts.

 Are disposable contact lenses worth the extra money?

-Many doctors highly recommend disposable contact lenses.
-They are an excellent choice health-wise, because there is less opportunity for protein and bacteria to build up on them.
-Also, if you wear daily disposable contact lenses, which are discarded at the end of the day, you won't need to buy contact lens solutions to clean and disinfect them after each use.
+Daily disposable contacts allow less opportunity for protein and bacteria to build up on them.
+Also, if you wear daily lenses, which are discarded at the end of the day, you won't need to buy contact lens solutions to clean and disinfect them after each use.

 Is there really a big difference between daily wear and extended wear contact lenses?